Akanbe or akkanbee [あかんべえ] is a Japanese facial gesture that indicates crazy sarcasm, also known in France as ceil mon and in Korea as melong [메롱].

 Origin of Akanbe

-The term first appeared in a 1909 story written by Katai Tayama titled Inaka Kyoshi (Rural Teacher).
+The term first appeared in a story from 1909 written by Katai Tayama titled Inaka Kyoshi (rural teacher).
 The gesture is used by male students in the story.
 The author gives the etymology of the word 赤い目 which means red eyes.

-Currently, this expression is used in various anime and mangas, mainly by female characters tsundere.
+Currently, this expression is used in various animes and mangas, mainly by female tsundere characters.

-Although the word Akanbe originally referred to sticking out the inner part of the eye, nowadays it is even used when someone just sticks out the tongue.
+Although the word Akanbe originally referred to sticking the inner part of the eye out, it is now even used when someone just sticks their tongue out.

 Read also:

 In the anime Pretty Cure!
-Akanbe are monsters with a gesture-like appearance, they feature a red slashed eye, a scary smile with their tongue sticking out.
+Akanbe are monsters with an appearance similar to the gesture, they have an eye with a red cut, a scary smile with the tongue sticking out.

 The number of famous characters who have made this gesture is quite large.
-It is easy to find images of Suzumiya Haruhi, Naruto, Bleach, Hatsune Miku and thousands of other famous anime practicing this gesture.
+It is easy to find images of Suzumiya Haruhi, Naruto, Bleach, Hatsune Miku, and thousands of other famous animes practicing this gesture.

 Did you know this gesture?
-Has he ever done it with anyone?
-Do you know any anime where you've witnessed akanbe?
-We appreciate the possible comments and shares.
+Have you done it with someone?
+Do you know any anime where you have witnessed akanbe?
+We appreciate any comments and shares.